Beijing Zoo: Controversies

 According to a 2010 article in The Guardian, a restaurant located in the Beijing Zoo, named "Bin Feng Tan," offers various dishes of exotic animals on its menu.
 The restaurant manager commented that its dishes were within the law, as the animal products were supplied by exotic animal farms.
-However, the restaurant has received a backlash since the news spread.
-Ge Rui of the International Wildlife Fund describes the restaurant's menu and practices as "utterly inappropriate for a zoo" and "socially irresponsible."
+However, the restaurant received a backlash since the news spread.
+Ge Rui of the International Fund for Animal Welfare describes the restaurant's menu and practices as "utterly inappropriate for a zoo" and "socially irresponsible."
 Following the negative coverage, the restaurant stated they would be revising the menu.

 In popular culture

 A significant portion of James Rollins' Sigma Force novel, The Bone Labyrinth (2015), takes place in, near, and below the Beijing Zoo.
 Rollins depicts unsanitary and inhumane conditions at the zoo, and inhumane animal experimentation there.
 In the "Author's Note to Readers: Truth or Fiction", Rollins writes: "I did visit the Beijing Zoo and found the state of that zoological park to be appalling.
-The government continues to hint at changes and plans to move the place into a larger poo outside the city with more modern accommodations.
+The government continues to hint at changes and plans to move the place into a larger zoo outside the city with more modern accommodations.
 So hopefully now that I've blown it up, they'll get on with those plans."

 Fish and Elephant, directed by documentary filmmaker and former TV hostess Li Yu, is based within the zoo.
 The film is often referred to as the first Chinese mainland film to broach the topic of lesbian relationships in China.